- See the Olympic Region Weekly Construction and Traffic Update report for current impacts to traffic.

 The existing steel bridge built in 1925 is structurally deficient and functionally obsolete.

 In January of 2011, WSDOT implemented a load restriction requiring vehicles larger than 10,000 pounds gross vehicle weight to use the right lane only.
-This is due to floor beam deterioration that was detected during a routine bridge inspection.
-Due to the load restriction and structural deterioration, the replacement of the bridge has been fully funded and advanced ahead of the SR 167 – Tacoma to Edgewood New Freeway Construction project.
+This restriction is due to floor beam deterioration that was detected during a routine bridge inspection.
+Due to the load restriction and structural deterioration, the bridge replacement project was funded and advanced ahead of the SR 167 – Tacoma to Edgewood New Freeway Construction project.

 The End Result

-This project replaces the existing northbound bridge with a new two lane structure, preserving the structural and functional integrity of the roadway.
+This project replaces the existing northbound bridge with a new two lane structure while preserving the structural and functional integrity of the roadway.

 Improved Structure: The new structure will be designed and built to current engineering and seismic standards.